MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschematicket2-getparameterinitializer.md

 ## -description

-The <b>GetParameterInitializer</b> method retrieves the <a href="https://msdn.microsoft.com/library/windows/hardware/dn454557">IPrintSchemaParameterInitializer</a> object, and it  represents the &lt;psf:ParameterInit&gt; element in the PrintTicket XML.
+The <b>GetParameterInitializer</b> method retrieves the <a href="https://msdn.microsoft.com/library/windows/hardware/dn454557">IPrintSchemaParameterInitializer</a> object, and it  represents the &lt;psf:ParameterInit> element in the PrintTicket XML.

 The keyword name and keyword namespace URI specify the <b>IPrintSchemaParameterInitializer</b> object to be retrieved.